Breus/json-masker/README.md

 ### Masking with preserving the type

-The following configuration might be useful where the value must be masked, but the type needs to be preserved, so that the resulting JSON can be parsed again or if the strict JSON schema is required.
+The following configuration might be useful where the value must be masked, but the type needs to be preserved so that the resulting JSON can be parsed again or if the strict JSON schema is required.

 #### Usage